Polygon

 Concave polygon

-If one or more interior angles of a polygon are larger than 180°, it is concave.
+A concave polygon is a polygon in which at least one interior angle measures greater than 180°.
 A concave polygon is always an irregular polygon.
-The following are a few examples.
+The following figure shows few concave polygon examples.
 The interior angles larger than 180° are marked with a red arc.

 Polygons are commonly classified based on the number of sides they have.
 In general, a polygon with n-number of sides is called an n-gon.
 Some important polygons have specific names, such as triangles, pentagons, hexagons, etc. The following are some examples.